Stranger Danger

 THE BEST TREATMENT

 The best treatment depends on the cause.
-If your dog is growly out of fear, it’s important to address your dog's anxiety around new people by teaching them that new people are great!
-For dogs who are not fearful, a different approach - usually involving obedience training, would be more effective.
+If your dog is aggressive or reactive out of fear, it’s important to build confidence and begin a socialization protocol.
+For dogs who are not fearful, a different approach would be more effective.
 I always recommend working with a trainer when dealing with an aggression issue.
+Dogs need to be taught that aggressive behavior won’t be tolerated and also taught how to exist and cope with new people.

 Previous